-- Preview Email Newsletter

 New research from Kean University suggests that something as simple as linguistic tone, whether polite or forceful, can influence how accurately artificial intelligence (AI) systems respond.

-Led by Assistant Professor Boyang Li, Ph.D., of the Department of Computer Science and Technology, the study examined how the phrasing of prompt more PR
+Led by Assistant Professor Boyang Li, Ph.D., of the Department of Computer Science and Technology, the study examined how the phrasing of prompts affects the performance of vision-language model more PR

 Kentucky Museum receives IMLS grant to Inventory Collection (10)